mharrod/K8s-and-GitSecOps/docs/walk/kubernetes.md

       # If you are going to use podman then you need to add it as an external provider in your ~/.bashrc or ~/.zshrc file
       $ export KIND_EXPERIMENTAL_PROVIDER=podman

-      # If you like, you can alos add an alias to the docker command to your ~/.bashrc or ~/.zshrc file
+      # If you like, you can also add an alias to the docker command to your ~/.bashrc or ~/.zshrc file
       alias docker='podman'

       # Other things you may need to do can be found here https://kind.sigs.k8s.io/docs/user/rootless/
       ```

-      1.2 Create Cluster default Kind
+      1.2 Create Kind Cluster Named Juice

       ```
-      cat <<EOF | kind create cluster --name studentbook --config=-
+      cat <<EOF | kind create cluster --name juice --config=-
       kind: Cluster
       apiVersion: kind.x-k8s.io/v1alpha4
       nodes: